yuanggeng/Bridging-dimensions/README.md

 5. Three environments contain the continuous control action space and images as input

 ## Prerequisites
-Use the command `pip install -r requirements.txt` to install the required Python packages.
+`pip install -r requirements.txt`

-'pip install -r requirements.txt'

-I want to let you know that for cart pole case study we use gym 0.21.0 and for others, we apply gym 0.22.0.
+Note that we use gym 0.21.0 in the cart pole case and for others, we apply gym 0.22.0.